 ERIC is a large database of abstracts of journal articles and other materials, including conference papers, curriculum materials, books, and state and local reports.
 Many ERIC documents from 1993 to the present are available for free download.

 ESMELIT contains citations to journal articles, conference papers, and books on entrepreneurship.
-The "JULIA" catalog includes ESMELIT.
-To search ESMELIT only, click the "sub-collections" tab.
+The "Primo" database includes ESMELIT.
+Click the Details link under a title to see full information.
 A service of Jónkóping University Library in Sweden.

 - ESRI GIS Virtual Library